-On November 24, 2020, the Company entered into a credit agreement with a consortium of lenders providing for a \$350.0 million senior unsecured revolving credit facility, under which revolving borrowings became available on the date of the completion of the separation and distribution transaction pursuant to which our former Aaron's Business segment was spun-off into a separate publicly-traded company, and under which all borrowings and commitments will mature or terminate on November 24, 2025.
+On November 24, 2020, the Company entered into a credit agreement with a consortium of lenders providing for a \$350.0 million senior revolving credit facility, under which revolving borrowings became available on the date of the completion of the separation and distribution transaction pursuant to which our former Aaron's Business segment was spun-off into a separate publicly-traded company, and under which all borrowings and commitments will mature or terminate on November 24, 2025.

-As of March 31, 2022, the Company had no outstanding balance and \$350.0 million remaining available for borrowings on the Revolving Facility.
+As of September 30, 2022, the Company had no outstanding balance and \$350.0 million remaining available for borrowings on the Revolving Facility.
 The Revolving Facility includes an uncommitted incremental facility increase option ("Incremental Facilities") which, subject to certain terms and conditions, permits the Company at any time prior to the maturity date to request an increase in extensions of credit available thereunder by an aggregate additional principal amount of up to \$300.0 million.

 Our Revolving Facility contains certain financial covenants, which include requirements that the Company maintain ratios of (i) total net debt to EBITDA of no more than 2.50:1.00 and (ii) consolidated interest coverage of no less than 3.00:1.00.
 The Company will be in default under the Revolving Facility if it fails to comply with these covenants, and all borrowings outstanding may become due immediately.
-Additionally, under the Revolving Facility, if the total net debt to EBITDA, as defined by the Revolving Facility, exceeds 1.25, the revolver becomes fully secured for the remaining duration of the Revolving Facility is unsecured as of March 31, 2022.
-At March 31, 2022, we were in compliance with the financial covenants set forth in the Revolving Facility and believe that we will continue to be in compliance in the future.
+Additionally, under the Revolving Facility, if the total net debt to EBITDA, as defined by the Revolving Facility, exceeds 1.25, the revolver becomes fully secured for the remaining duration of the Revolving Facility term.
+As of June 30, 2022, the Company exceeded the 1.25 total net debt to EBITDA ratio and the Revolving Facility became fully secured.
+At September 30, 2022, we were in compliance with the financial covenants set forth in the Revolving Facility and believe that we will continue to be in compliance in the future.

-On November 26, 2021, the Company entered into an indenture in connection with its offering of \$600 million aggregate principal amount of its senior unsecured notes due 2029.
+On November 26, 2021, the Company entered into an indenture in connection with its offering of \$600 million aggregate principal amount of its senior unsecured notes due 2029 (the "Senior Notes").
 The Senior Notes were issued at 100.0% of their par value with a stated fixed annual interest rate of 6.00%.
 Interest accrues on the outstanding balance and is payable semi-annually.
 The Senior Notes are general unsecured obligations of the Company and are guaranteed by certain of the Company's existing and future domestic subsidiaries.

-The indenture discussed above contains various other covenants and obligations to which the Company and its subsidiaries are subject to while the Senior Notes are outstanding.
+The indenture discussed above contains various other covenants and obligations to which the Company and its subsidiaries are subject while the Senior Notes are outstanding.
 The covenants in the indenture may limit the extent to which, or the ability of the Company and its subsidiaries to, among other things: (i) incur additional debt and guarantee debt; (ii) pay dividends or make other distributions or repurchase or redeem capital stock; (iii) prepay, redeem or repurchase certain debt; (iv) issue certain preferred stock or similar equity securities; (v) make loans and investments; (vi) sell assets; (vii) incur liens; (viii) enter into transactions with affiliates; (ix) enter into agreements restricting the ability of the Company's subsidiaries to pay dividends; and (x) consolidate, merge or sell all or substantially all of the Company's assets.
 The indenture also contains customary events of default for transactions of this type and amount.
-We were in compliance with these covenants at March 31, 2022 and believe that we will continue to be in compliance in the future.
+We were in compliance with these covenants at September 30, 2022 and believe that we will continue to be in compliance in the future.